errea/Food-Hub-Mart-Twitter_Redesign/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby on Rails [Building With Active Records and Assoiciations:[Private-Event].
+# Rails [Twitter-Redesign: Food Mart Hub].

 This project is build for the Ruby on Rails capstone which is based on a redesign of Twitter.
 It's a real-world-like project, built with business specifications.
+[Find project specifications here](https://www.notion.so/Rails-Capstone-project-Twitter-Redesign-ebd18948247d447293f5894a4ea5b393)

 <div align="center">